sudivj/Dungeon/README.md

 ## Plot

 You came to explore a dungeon in the heart of a big jungle.
-As you entered the dungeon, the stone gates behind you closed, you trapped.
-Now you are been attacked by smiles.
-You are only equipped with a revolver and you have three lives.
+As you entered the dungeon, the stone gates behind you closed, you are trapped.
+Now you are been attacked by slimes.
+You are only equipped with a revolver and three lives.
 What would you do?

 ## About